bep/imagemeta/README.md

 BenchmarkDecode/bep/imagemeta/jpg/all-10                    3004            383872 ns/op          145157 B/op       2483 allocs/op
 ```

-## When in doubt, Exiftools is right
+## When in doubt, Exiftool is right

 The output of this library is tested against `exiftool -n -json`.
 This means, for example, that: